 There have not been many studies about Native American attitudes regarding mental health and mental illness.
 There is a general Native American worldview that encompasses the notions of connectedness, reciprocity, balance, and completeness that frames their views of health and well-being.

-In 2010, American Psychiatric Association found Native Americans experience serious psychological distress 1.5 times more than the general population.
+In 2010, the American Psychiatric Association found Native Americans experience serious psychological distress 1.5 times more than the general population.

 Research has found that Native American men and women who meet the criteria for depression, anxiety, or substance abuse disorders are significantly more likely to seek help from a spiritual healer than from specialty or other medical sources.